-The generalized homology formulation of crystalline SPT phases is based on the picture by Thorngren and Else that in the topological limit the spatial scale of crystalline symmetry $a$ can be regarded to be large enough than the correlation length of bulk $\xi$.~\cite{TE18} Once we accept the Thorngren and Else prescription, we should conclude that \begin{itemize} \item Every crystalline phase is a layer construction. \end{itemize} This can be explicitly seen in the filtration (\ref{eq:ahss_filtration}) of the homology $h^G_{n=0}(X,Y)$, where an SPT phase belongs to either of subgroups $F_p h_{n=0}$ that composed of $p$-dimensional layers or layers with dimension lower than $p$.
+The generalized homology formulation of crystalline SPT phases is based on the picture by Thorngren and Else that in the topological limit, the spatial scale of crystalline symmetry $a$ can be regarded to be large enough compared to the correlation length of bulk $\xi$~\cite{TE18}.
+Once we accept the Thorngren and Else prescription, we should conclude that \begin{itemize} \item Every crystalline SPT phase is made of SPT phases on high-symmetry points (0-cells), open line segments (1-cells), open polygons (2-cells), and open polyhedrons (3-cells).
+Shortly, Every crystalline phase is a ``patchwork" of local SPT phases. \end{itemize} This can be explicitly seen in the filtration (\ref{eq:ahss_filtration}) of the homology $h^G_{n=0}(X,Y)$, where an SPT phase belongs to either of subgroups $F_p h_{n=0}$ that composed of $p$-dimensional cells or cells with dimension lower than $p$.